Lascorbe/macOSsetup/README.md

 I use my own color scheme, which you can find here: https://github.com/Lascorbe/omgthemes

 My font of choice is Source Code Pro: https://github.com/adobe-fonts/source-code-pro

-### Safari extensions

-- WOT - https://www.mywot.com - Pretty useful when you're not sure about entrusting a website
-- 1Password - My password manager of choice
-- AdBlock - You just cannot surf without one

-### Bonus

-#### Blocking hostnames

-Blocking hostnames (aka rerouting on `/etc/hosts`) is a must nowadays.
-Here's the most famoust list I know: https://github.com/StevenBlack/hosts

-Note: If you work on advertising (sorry about that) this may affect, like not properly showing ads on the iOS simulator.
-On the other hand, if you app/website has ads, it's a great way to test how it behaves on an environment like this.